 A GSRA responding to a subpoena may serve on jury duty or as a witness without loss of compensation.

-Other benefits include use of the Credit Union, the University Club, Instructional staff library privileges, and bereavement time.
+Other benefits include instructional staff library privileges and bereavement time.

 Questions concerning benefits costs for GSRA to be factored into proposal budgets should be directed to the Benefits Office, (734) 615-2000.